Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 #### Stats facet

 The [stats facet](https://search.nosto.com/v1/graphql?ref=SearchStatsFacet) returns the minimum and maximum values of numerical fields from search results.
-This functionality is especially useful when creating interactive elements like sliders.
-For instance, a price slider can leverage these min-max values to define its range, providing users a simple way to filter products within their desired price range.
+This functionality is especially useful when creating interactive elements such as sliders and range selectors.
+For instance, a price slider can use these min-max values to define its adjustable range, providing a simple way for users to filter products within a specific price range.
+Similarly, these values are utilized in the RangeSelector to define the overall scope of range selections, allowing for the configuration of selection precision through the range size parameter.

-{% code title="serp/facets/stats.js" %}
+##### Range Slider

+Utilize the `useRangeSlider` hook to generate useful context for rendering range inputs.
+Additionally, employ the component to generate the interactive slider itself.
+These tools together facilitate the creation of dynamic and interactive range sliders for your application.

 ```jsx
 import { RangeSlider, useRangeSlider } from '@nosto/preact'